SoftwareAG/c8y-docs/content/release-10-13-0/announcements-10-13-0.md

 ##### Removing PlatformImpl Spring bean from Microservice SDK

-Cumulocity IoT currently has a design gap which allows users to use Cumulocity IoT APIs incorrectly (by mixing Spring injection with raw Java).
-With the upcoming releases 10.15+ we intend to no longer expose the PlatformImpl as a Spring Bean.
-With this change we will close the current design gap.
+With the upcoming releases 10.15+ we intend to close a design gap, which currently exists in Cumulocity IoT and allows to wrongly use Cumulocity IoT APIs (by mixing Spring injection with raw Java).

-How does this impact users?
-PlatformImpl will no longer be exposed as a Spring Bean and it will not be feasible to inject it.
+In the future, PlatformImpl will no longer be exposed as a Spring Bean and it will not be feasible to inject it.

+Instead of creating new instances using PlatformImpl, you should always inject Cumulocity IoT API beans, such as InventoryApi, AlarmApi, IndentityApi.

+Contact us if you have any questions on this change.

 ##### Deprecation of the variable HOOK_ROUTE_ONCE